Million Dollar Money Drop: Controversies

 On December 28, 2010, host Kevin Pollak said, "They never had a chance to win that money.
 Ever.
 No matter what," and added, "This story is a moot point."
 He provided further detail when he said, "They lost everything on the next question.
 It's a non-story."

 On September 25, 2012, BuzzerBlog reported that the next couple to play after Gabe and Brittany, Andrew and Patricia Murray, also planned to sue Fox and Endemol because they also had a question with a similar manner: "According to the data security firm IMPERVA, what's the most common computer password?"
 (The choices were "PASSWORD", "123456", and "ILOVEYOU").
 They placed the $580,000 they had left on "PASSWORD"; however, during the show's broadcast, "123456" was the correct answer.
-In a statement from the Murrays, "IMPERVA did not conduct its own objective survey of computer users but rather supports its assertion that 123456 is the most common password based on analysis of a hacking incident involving a website known as RockYou.com."; they concluded that had the show known that the question was pertaining to that similar incident in the couple's words that they "hedged their bets and played differently.", and sued the show for $580,000.
+In a statement from the Murrays, "IMPERVA did not conduct its own objective survey of computer users but rather supports its assertion that 123456 is the most common password based on analysis of a hacking incident involving a website known as RockYou.com"; the couple maintained that had they known that the question was pertaining to that incident, they would have "hedged their bets and played differently".
+The couple sued the show for $580,000.